UofT-DSI/algorithms_and_data_structures/README.md

 ### Delivery instructions
 The workshop will be held over three weeks, three days a week.
 Two of the three days will be 2 hours long and the last day will be 3 hours.
 Being mindful of online fatigue, there will be one break during each class where students are encouraged to stretch, grab a drink and snacks, or ask any additional questions.

 There will be a live coding component in most classes.
 Students are expected to follow along with the coding and ask questions throughout.

-## Policies
+## Delivery of Module
-* **Accessibility:** We want to provide an accessible learning environment for all.
-If there is something we can do to make this course more accessible to you, please let us know.
+The module will run synchronously three times a week on Zoom.
+The first three days are used as "lectures" and will last a maximum of 3 hours.
+During this time, the Technical Facilitator will introduce the concepts for the week.
+The last day is used as an optional, asynchronous work period.
+The work periods will also last for up to 3 hours.
+During the work period, a Technical Facilitator or Learning Support staff will be present on Zoom to assist learners reach the intended learning outcomes.

-* **Course communications:** Communications take place over email or on Slack.
-If communicating over email, please include "DSI-Algo" or similar in the subject line, e.g. "DSI-Algo: BFS question"
+### How the Technical Facilitator will deliver
-* **Camera:** Keeping your camera on is optional.
+The Technical Facilitators will introduce the concepts through a collaborative live coding session using the Python notebooks found under `/01_slides`.
+All Technical Facilitators will also upload any live coding files to this repository for any learners to revisit under `/live_code`.

-* **Microphone:** Please keep microphones muted unless you need to speak.
-Please indicate your name before speaking as some Zoom configurations make it hard to tell who is talking!
+### Expectations
-* **Assessment:** There will be homework that **is**** not** graded, but highly recommended, and there will be two assignments that **are** graded.
+Learners are encouraged to be active participants while coding and are encouraged to ask questions throughout the module.

 ### Requirements
 * Learners are not expected to have any coding experience, we designed the learning content for beginners.